Larb: Tai Nyuan/Lan Na style

+Laab in the old kingdom of Lanna (1292–1775), is a local delicacy popular to aristocrats in the area.
+The name derived from the full word of "จิ๊นลาบ", the word "จิ๊น" means animal meat while "ลาบ" means to chop into smaller pieces or mince in Lanna script (closely linked to Tai Tham).

+Laab was enjoyed in both raw or cooked forms depends on the likings.
+The cooked laab is mostly roasted and, therefore, called "ลาบคั่ว" (roasted laab).

+The raw laab are known as "ลาบเลือด" (blood laab), popularly eaten alongside alcohol.
+In the ancient times, it is made solely by men and women were banned from the process due to the notion that women could contaminate the dish with menstruated blood.

+Lanna people often eat laab during auspicious celebrations such as the new year or Songkran, housewarming, weddings, ordination, and other Buddhist festivities.
+It is influenced by the Thai word "ลาภ" (derived from Pali) homophone: meaning unexpected luck or fortune.

-The larb from northern Thailand, larb Lan Na, is different from the internationally more well-known Lao style larb.
-The northern Thai larb of the Tai Nyuan/Khon Muang (northern Thai people) does not contain fish sauce and is not sour, as neither lime juice nor any other souring agent is used.
-Instead, the northern Thai version uses a mix of dried spices as flavoring and seasoning which includes ingredients such as cumin, cloves, long pepper, star anise, prickly ash seeds and cinnamon amongst others, derived from the location of northern Thailand's Lan Na Kingdom on one of the spice routes to China, in addition to ground dried chillies, and, in the case of larb made with pork or chicken, the blood of the animal.
-The dish can be eaten raw (larb dip), but also after it has been stir-fried for a short time (larb suk).
-If blood is omitted from the preparation of the stir-fried version, the dish is called larb khua (ลาบคั่ว).
-There is also a kind of larb called larb luat (ລາບເລືອດ) or lu (หลู้).
+The laab from northern Thailand where the Lao have migrated, laab Lan Na, is different from the internationally more well-known Lao style laab.
+The northern Thai laab of the Tai Nyuan/Khon Muang (northern Thai people) does not contain fish sauce and is not sour, as neither lime juice nor any other souring agent is used.
+Instead, the northern Thai version uses a mix of dried spices as flavoring and seasoning which includes ingredients such as cumin, cloves, long pepper, star anise, prickly ash seeds and cinnamon amongst others, derived from the location of northern Thailand's Lan Na Kingdom on one of the spice routes to China, in addition to ground dried chillies, and, in the case of laab made with pork or chicken, the blood of the animal.
+The dish can be eaten raw (laab dip), but also after it has been stir-fried for a short time (laab suk).
+If blood is omitted from the preparation of the stir-fried version, the dish is called laab khua (ลาบคั่ว).
+There is also a kind of laab called laab luat (ລາບເລືອດ) or lu (หลู้).
 This dish is made with minced raw pork or beef, raw blood, kidney, fat and bile, and mixed with spices, crispy fried onions, fresh herbs and other ingredients.
-Larb and its other variations are served with an assortment of fresh vegetables and herbs, and eaten with glutinous rice.
-This version of larb is thought to have originated in the town of Phrae, in northern Thailand.
-This style of larb can also be found in parts of northern Laos.
+Laab and its other variations are served with an assortment of fresh vegetables and herbs, and eaten with glutinous rice.
+This version of laab is thought to have originated in the town of Phrae, in northern Thailand.
+This style of laab can also be found in parts of northern Laos.